ApurbaKumarMajumder/Backend_Development/README.md

 # Hoisting

 Hoisting is a direct consequence of lexiccal parsing that happens in JS, due to which we are able to access some function & variables before declaring them which gives us a notion that they are moved up in the file.

+# Function Expresion

+image 1

+In JS, we can pass functions as an argument to another function.

+Function Expression are of 2 types:

+1. Anonymous
+2. Named